|

 game is the same person you get out of bed with every morning.

-mediocre, why settle for less?
+mediocre.
+Who wants to settle for less?
 It is in the beating up on ourselves that we

 become demoralized.
 Being demoralized is the worse condition to be in when

-attempting to play the game.
+Don't forget that.
 You might as well be putting sand in your

 pockets before taking a swim too!